12 Day Kimberley Photography Tour

 En-route we stop to look at the King Leopold Range lookout, which offers great photo opportunities.

-Day 12 (B,L)
+Day 13 (B,L)

+After the cruise, we begin our drive back to Broome, with lunch en-route.
 We arrive into Broome late afternoon and you will be dropped off at your accommodation.

 END ITINERARY